AdityaGupta1/mega-minecraft/README.md

 ## OptiX Path Tracing

-To efficiently render the terrain realistically, this project uses a hardware-accelerated Path Tracing that supports \[list features here\].
-For better performance optimization across different compatible compute devices, the path tracer is built using Nvidia OptiX 8.0 for maximal usage of Ray Tracing Cores.
-The final pixel image is then rasterized through DirectX 11, which selects the latest supported version of DirectX 11 implementation to maximize rasterization performance.
-The application window and controls are implemented using the Windows API for maximal compatibility with the DirectX 11 renderer.
+To efficiently render the terrain realistically, this project uses hardware-accelerated path tracing which supports \[list features here\].
+The path tracer itself is built with NVIDIA OptiX 8.0, while the final frame rasterizer and game window use DirectX 11 and the Windows API.

 <p align="center">
   <img src="screenshots/readme/app_pipeline.png" width="30%" />